Ray Tesser

-Raymond Charles Tesser (June 2, 1912 – November 2, 1982) was an American football player who played two seasons with the Pittsburgh Pirates of the National Football League.
+Raymond Charles Tesser (June 2, 1912 – November 2, 1982) was an American professional football player who played two seasons with the Pittsburgh Pirates of the National Football League (NFL).
 He played college football at Carnegie Mellon University.

-Early years
+Early life

 Tesser graduated with high honors from Titusville High School in Titusville, Pennsylvania in 1930.
 He lettered in baseball, basketball, and football all four years of high school.
 He was inducted into the Titusville Area School District Athletic Hall of Fame in 2001.

 College career

 Tesser played football for two years at Carnegie Mellon University, enrolling in the Carnegie Institute of Technology.